toniclecb/springbootregistration/readme.md

 The simplest way to make available a endpoint to get all the registers saved is implement a method in Controller and another in Service.
 The method in Controller need to be a GET then we annotate with @GetMapping.
 In the service, the repository already has a findAll method to us to use it.

+Now, to use pagination we need do changes:
+- repositories classes now extends PagingAndSortingRepository.
+- we call findAll(Pageable) in the repository, then we need create Pageable in Controller, we use PageRequest.of(page, size).
+- we use @RequestParam to recive the parameters page and size (and define the default values).
+- we change the return of RegisterController.find() to ResponseEntity < Page < Register > > .